MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Hides the default top sites from the new tab page in Microsoft Edge.

-If you set this policy to True, the default top site tiles are hidden.
+If you set this policy to true, the default top site tiles are hidden.

 If you set this policy to false or don't configure it, the default top site tiles remain visible.